epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-03-20-console-pixel-art.markdown

 categories: opensource
 tags: [screenshot, console, script]
 author: epsi
+excerpt:
+  This github repository is dedicated to crunchbang fellow who does a really great job of collecting ANSI Colorschemes scripts.
+  Keep the good work buddy !!
 ---

 Dear Ladies and Gentlemen, Good day.<br/>

 For those who likes to play console pixel-art in terminal to create a desktop screenshot, you can download a collection of shell script here<br/>

 * <https://github.com/epsi-rns/ansi-color>